CS 418

-In Fall 2024, CS 418 Interactive Computer Graphics is being offered in a way designed specifically to cater to our online MCS program.
-As such, both in-person and online students will be expected to consume course material in an asynchronous digital form.
+This offering of CS 418 Interactive Computer Graphics is being offered in a way designed specifically to cater to our online MCS program.
+As such, both in-person and online students will be expected to consume course material in an asynchronous online form.
 Office hours will also be held online, are optional, and will be the only synchronous component of the course.

-After enrolling in the course at the university, there’s a several-step process for getting your enrollment copied into Coursera.
-Notably, there are emails generated the day after you enroll you need to read and an onboarding course you have to complete on Coursera before CS 418 will show up.
+If you wish to connect via Coursera, there’s a several-step process for getting your enrollment copied from the campus records to Coursera.
+In particular, there are emails generated the day after you enroll you need to read and an onboarding course you have to complete on Coursera before CS 418 will show up.
 See this guide for more.

 1 Course operation